TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_examples.md

 Load share mode of PRU-ICSSG is enabled for this example and three cores - RTU-PRU, PRU and TX-PRU are used for this example.

-The example does the below
+The example does the following:
  - Enable load share mode
  - Set %SDFM channels: Channel 0 - Channel 8
  - Configure normal current sample trigger time (time for read sample) and OSR